 While many oils in the citrus family have a talent for detoxifying and decongesting lymph, grapefruit is especially cleansing, which is why it's often included in many cellulite creams and body scrubs.
 Grapefruit is a proven antibacterial and has been shown to clinically reduce lymphedema when coupled with gentle massage and lymph-stimulating exercises.

 Similar to grapefruit, lemon is a must-have when looking to stimulate lymph movement.
 Lemon's chemical composition is primarily monoterpenes, meaning it's a powerful antimicrobial and antibacterial.
-In Traditional Chinese Medicine, lemon oil is sometimes used to stimulate acupuncture points.
+In traditional Chinese medicine, lemon oil is sometimes used to stimulate acupuncture points.
 Some practitioners use lemon on ST 26 and KD 7 to stimulate "Wei Qi," which is the defensive immune system.

 4. Bay Laurel

 Add 4 drops of bay laurel into an ounce of sweet almond or jojoba oil and rub on swollen lymph nodes.

-How-To: Reach for mastic when bogged down with a cold or flu that affects your lymph nodes.
 Add 6 drops to an ounce of aloe vera gel and rub on affected areas.
 Feel free to blend mastic with other immune or respiratory supporting oils, like cedarwood.